-The company's immediate parent company is Bank of Scotland plc.
+The company's immediate parent company is Lloyds TSB Leasing Limited.
 The company regarded by the directors as the ultimate parent company is Lloyds Banking Group plc, a limited liability company incorporated and domiciled in Scotland, which is also the parent undertaking of the largest group of undertakings for which group accounts are drawn up and of which the company is a member.
-Bank of Scotland plc is the parent company of the smallest such group of undertakings.
-Copies of the group accounts may be obtained from the company secretary's office, Lloyds Banking Group plc, 25 Gresham Street, London EC2V 7HN.
+Lloyds TSB Bank plc is the parent company of the smallest such group of undertakings.
+Copies of the group accounts may be obtained from the company secretary's office, Lloyds Banking Group plc, 25 Gresham Street, London EC2V 7HN